 A faulty tube will sound duller than the other tubes or sound like it has components rattling inside.
 This is a clear sign that the tube has failed and needs a replacement.
 Keep in mind, It’s rare that more than one tube will need replacing.

 For safety precautions, be aware!
 In order to access and replace the pre and power amp tubes, you may have to expose your amps circuitry.
 Be careful, you must be wary of ‘contact points’ that can hold high amounts of voltage.

 Before exposing any circuity, I would recommend powering your amp off and unplugging it at the mains.

 I would then let it sit for 10-20 minutes.
 This is to allow any charged components to become discharged.
 Doing so will make it safe to root around the chassis of your amp.

-Do not root around the back of your amp or change tubes, if its switched on or plugged in at the mains.
-High amounts of voltage can run through components which is asking for trouble.
+Do not root around the back of your amp or change tubes, if it’s switched on or plugged in at the mains.
+High amounts of voltage can run through components that are asking for trouble.

 Can Bad Tubes Cause Volume Loss?

 The simple answer to this question is yes!
 I’ve had this issue in the past but ultimately, when a pre or power tube begins to weaken, it loses its voltage and performance.

 This causes a significant loss in volume (as much as half) or cause sudden random volume drops or ‘fade-outs’ when playing.